 Using fermented vegetables in meal preparation is as easy as opening a can of vegetables or a bag of frozen vegetables except that your food is alive, nutrient-dense, and you know what went into it.
 Fermented foods are truly convenience food: Once you have a few key ferments on hand, you have an infinite number of meal starters.

-This chili uses Fermented Salsa that is not only salsa but is also incredible when added to beans or grains for a wonderful southwestern flavor.
+This chili uses Fermented Salsa which is not only salsa but is also incredible when added to beans or grains for a wonderful southwestern flavor.
 While making this simple chili requires some planning ahead—as you will need to start soaking the beans the day before—when it comes to the crunch time of a daily meal, it involves very little time to prepare.

 Because the fermented chili base is added after the chili has been taken off the stove, it lends a bright, fresh flavor to the dish.
 You can adjust the amount of chili base you add to fine-tune the heat to your liking.
 The basic green chili base has a medium heat that we think makes comfortable chili for most people.
 For more of a fire-engine flavor, garnish individual bowls with your favorite fermented hot sauce.